sorecords/true_motion_blur/README.md

   - Add-on currently doesn't support render in AVI JPEG, AVI Raw and FFmpeg video.
     If you need to render animation please render image sequences instead.
   - When render animation don't forget to set any certain render output directory in Output Properties tab -> Output -> Output Path tab, otherwise render results may be not saved or in some specific cases it may cause errors
+  - In some cases when Cycles and Eevee scenes are mixed in Compositor and rendered simultaneously it may cause Blender internal "Exception Access Violated" error and crash Blender.
+Assumably it happens because previous render operator doesn't release GPU when the next launches, and unfortunately there's no handler in Blender API which could allow to fix it.
+So in some cases you may need to render such scenes separately and combine them later on as image sequences.

 # New in this version:
   - Now add-on stores its temporary files and folders for subframe and frame render results in the